quotepilgrim/midibox360/README.md

 play a 7th chord.

 Holding up or down on the left stick will play notes one octave higher or lower, and holding right or left will play notes one semitone up or down.
-Pressing the left stick down makes each face button play a different chord quality.

 Pressing up and down on the D-pad moves the base note one octave up and down, and pressing right and left moves the base note one semitone up or down, respectively.

+Pressing the back button (left stick on Linux) toggles a mode where each face button plays a different chord quality.

-Pressing start will change the scale mode to the one corresponding to the scale degree of the current note (determined by the combination of shoulder buttons/triggers being held down).
+Pressing start (right stick on Linux) will change the scale mode to the one corresponding to the scale degree of the current note (determined by the combination of shoulder buttons/triggers being held down).
 This will also reset the base note.

 **NOTE:** Combinations with both LT and RT held down won't work on Windows due to a limitation in `pygame`.
 It does work properly on Linux, and it may work